tapilab/elevate-osna-news/lessons/week1/README.md

 python setup.py develop # install the code.
 ```

 This may take a while, as all dependencies listed in the `requirements.txt` file will also be installed.
+(Windows users: if you're having troubles, try reading [this](http://timmyreilly.azurewebsites.net/python-flask-windows-development-environment-setup/)).

 5. If everything worked properly, you should now be able to run your project's command-line tool:
 ```osna --help